StemmlerSisters/Home/accepted/2024/PMUI-Readme-rendering.md

 This is to ensure that users using the Browse tab will not see the README tab if they do not have a remote source that allows README downloads.

 When there is no README available we will display a message to the user in the README tab.
 >There is no README available for the selected package version.
-For me information please visit [aka.ms/nuget/noreadme](https://aka.ms/nuget/noreadme).
+For more information please visit [aka.ms/nuget/noreadme](https://aka.ms/nuget/noreadme).

 The selected tab will not change even when the newly selected package does not have an embedded README.